 6. Ask lots of questions

 A yoga retreat can become an immersive experience if you allow it to be.
 More often than not, our practice at home is limited to 1) self practice or 2) a group class at a studio and in both instances, you don’t always have the time or opportunity to ask your yoga teacher any burning questions.
-They can be as simple as “what yoga mat do you recommend?” and “what books on yoga philosophy should I read?”, to “what props should I use if my hamstrings are really tight?” and “how can I better understand the 8 limbs of yoga?”
+First time on a yoga retreat?
+Take advantage of the opportunity to ask the teacher questions you may have on your mind: they can be as simple as “what yoga mat do you recommend?” and “what books on yoga philosophy should I read?”, to “what props should I use if my hamstrings are really tight?” and “how can I better understand the 8 limbs of yoga?”

 7. Keep an open mind and just listen